-- Required coursework with minimum GPA - Students eligible for a graduate entrance exam waiver form or who otherwise do not meet all of the department requirements for admission may be required to complete prerequisite coursework or classes assigned by the graduate department with a "B" or better before they may be fully admitted to the program. - Successful completion of Benedictine's Intensive English Program.
-Please contact the department for additional details on requirements to complete the program. - Students who do not meet the TOEFL/IELTS requirements for graduate degree programs may be required to complete the full Intensive English Program, or successfully complete intensive Academic Discourse classes prior to entering the graduate degree program, dependent on their score and review with the Department of Languages and Literature.
+- Required coursework with minimum GPA - Students eligible for a graduate entrance exam waiver form or who otherwise do not meet all of the department requirements for admission may be required to complete prerequisite coursework or classes assigned by the graduate department with a "B" or better before they may be fully admitted to the program. - Students who do not meet the TOEFL/IELTS requirements for graduate degree programs may be required to complete successfully intensive Academic Discourse classes prior to entering the graduate degree program, dependent on their score and review with the Department of Languages and Literature.
 Please contact the department for additional details on requirements to complete these courses. - Proof of degree completion or submission of official academic documents - Students admitted pending completion of a degree or official academic documents must submit these documents before beginning their graduate coursework.
 Students who do not submit documents may be subject to dismissal.